 Designing Application Flows

 In Qt Design Studio, a flow view represents a schematic diagram.
 It consists of flow items that represent the screens in the UI and transition lines that connect them, thus illustrating the possible user pathways through the UI.
-You use action areas as starting points for transition lines.
-You can attach effects to transition lines, such as fade or push, to determine what users see when one flow item changes into another.
+Action areas are clickable starting points for transition lines.
+Attach effects to transition lines, such as fade or push, to determine what users see when one flow item changes into another.

-You can use flow decisions to set up alternative pathways between flow items in the UI.
-For example, if user input determines which flow item should open next, you can test the different scenarios in the prototype by having a dialog pop up where you can select which flow item to show next.
+Use flow decisions to set up alternative pathways between flow items in the UI.
+For example, if user input determines which flow item should open next, test the different scenarios in the prototype with the decision dialog where you can select which flow item to show next.

 Especially on mobile and embedded platforms, the application might need to react to external events from the platform, such as notifications or other applications requiring the users' attention.
-You can use flow wildcards to determine the priority of flow items by adding them to positive and negative lists.
+Use flow wildcards to determine the priority of flow items by adding them to allow and block lists.

 To design application flows: